The European bison is doing well in Russia

 According to the ministry’s estimates, the free-living population of European bison in Russia will increase up to 500 animals by the year’s end and to 1,000 animals within ten years.
 “By the year 2020, the European bison population in Russia will grow to be the world’s biggest,” said Russian Minister of Natural Resources Sergei Donskoi.

 “About 160 bisons live in the Kaluzhskiye Zaseki nature reserve of the Kaluga region.
 This population demonstrates an annual growth of about 30 percent.
 A stable bison group has also formed in the borderland between the Oryol, Kaluga and Bryansk region.
 In 2017, two bison females from Kaluzhskiye Zaseki were taken to the Bryansk Forest nature reserve, which has been working on the project of restoring free-living bison populations, since 2011.
 The local herds badly need females, so now, with two new females, specialists hope for quicker growth of the population.
-Apart from that, two more animals are expected to arrive here form the Orlovskoye Polesye national park” (TASS, 07.03.2017).
+Apart from that, two more animals are expected to arrive here from the Orlovskoye Polesye national park” (TASS, 07.03.2017).

 The European bison (Bison bonasus), also known as wisent, is a Eurasian species of bison.
 At the beginning of the 20th century, European bisons were hunted to near extinction.
 The animal was killed for its hide and to produce drinking horns.
 Besides humans, the species had few other predators.
 Historically, the European bison’s range on Russian territory encompassed the Caucasus, Volga River and steppes east of the Urals.
 They were also roaming in the Siberian Altay Mountains, around Lake Baikal and even on the island of Kamchatka in Russia’s Far East.